AikenChung/microBE/README.md

 - RF
 - MLP
 - DANN (Domain Adaptation Neural Net)
-- DeepMicro (tailored DM.py file for predefined training and test sets, for more information on how to implement: https://github.com/minoh0201/DeepMicro)
+- DeepMicro (modified DM.py file for predefined training and test sets, for more information on how to implement: https://github.com/minoh0201/DeepMicro)

 ## System Diagram